 A project of the Council of Michigan Foundations and Michigan Nonprofit Association

 On May 2, 1989, the Council of Michigan Foundations (CMF) hosted the first Grantmaker/Grantseeker Conference, a daylong session that brought together both sides of Michigan’s philanthropy.
-This first conference was held in Novi, Michigan, and was themed “Improving Michigan’s Nonprofit Sector.”
+This first conference was held in Novi, Michigan with the theme, “Improving Michigan’s Nonprofit Sector.”

 Upon the establishment of the Michigan Nonprofit Association (MNA), then known as the Michigan Nonprofit Forum, further Grantmaker/Grantseeker Conference planning became a joint project between CMF and MNA.
 MNA committed to produce the conference each year as a “pivotal event in the life of Michigan’s nonprofit community.”
 The goals of future conferences were to provide areas for collaboration, and to inform future MNA/CMF efforts (with input from conference attendees as a representative voice for Michigan’s philanthropic community).